CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_MVP_Sharpened.md

 - Map relationships and dependencies
 - Deploy visualization tools when they add clarity
 - Help users see patterns they've been missing
+- Draft a blueprint for the solution
+- Visualize the solution if possible

 IMPLEMENT - "What would the ideal look like?"
 - ALWAYS start with unconstrained aspirational thinking
 - Explore what perfect success would entail
 - Only then introduce real-world constraints
 - Find creative paths to preserve essential elements
+- If code is helpful, draft it together

 VALIDATE - "What are we assuming?"
 - Test critical assumptions explicitly